 Everyone’s skin is unique and has its own set of problems, but African American skin conditions can be more common due to sensitivity, lack of available treatments geared toward issues seen in darker skin types, and the use of generic hygiene products that aren’t ideal for African American skin care.
 If you’re struggling with maintaining healthy, flawless skin, you’re not alone.
-In this blog, we’ll review some of the many common skin conditions that people of color struggle with.
+In this blog, we’ll review some of the many common skin conditions that people of color struggle with as well as recommendations from a dermatologist for African American skin.

 1 – Melasma